Jcolejeff/solcap/README.md

-# solcap landing
+# Solcap landing

 ```
-landing page for the solcap platform
+landing page for the Solcap platform
 ```

 ## 🚀 Project Structure